ARMmbed/mbed-cli/README.md

   * mbed-os-5.6.5  <- current
 ```

-You can also recursively list stable releases for your program and libraries using the `-r` switch, e.g. `mbed releases -r`.
-The output of this command is usually long, thus it's not included in this documentation.
+You can also recursively list stable releases for your program and libraries using the `-r` switch, for example `mbed releases -r`.

-Lastly, you can list unstable releases, like release candidates, alphas, betas, using the `-u` switch.
+Lastly, you can list unstable releases, such as release candidates, alphas and betas by using the `-u` switch.

 ```
 $ cd mbed-client
 $ mbed releases -u